Morrison Foerster

 Special Project Grants

 In addition to our annual giving, we set aside a portion of the Foundation’s budget most years in order to fund a series of occasional special grants in amounts much larger than we could otherwise contribute.
-Over the years, we have funded four sets of these large grants, all nominated by Morrison Foerster personnel, and all addressing some of the critical unmet needs of disadvantaged children and youth in our communities.
+Over the years, we have funded five sets of these large grants, all nominated by Morrison Foerster personnel, and all addressing some of the critical unmet needs of disadvantaged children and youth in our communities.

 Criteria + Management